Sunday, June 15, 2025

 In summary, this initiative underscores the transformative power of combining Africa’s natural resources with modern technologies like AI.
 It holds the promise of developing sustainable, homegrown solutions for Africa’s pressing healthcare challenges while contributing to global efforts to discover new, less toxic treatments for diseases that have long plagued the continent.

-AR Managing Editor (2024).
+Editor, A. M. (October 4, 2024).
 AI-Powered African Drug Discovery: Unlocking the Potential of Biodiversity for Homegrown Healthcare Solutions.
-Retrieved from https://www.africanresearchers.org/ai-powered-african-drug-discovery-unlocking-the-potential-of-biodiversity-for-homegrown-healthcare-solutions/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/ai-powered-african-drug-discovery-unlocking-the-potential-of-biodiversity-for-homegrown-healthcare-solutions/

 LEAVE A REPLY